wardle/pc4/README.md

 ## pc4-ward

 This repository is the first substantial user-facing component.
-It is designed as an electronic observations application.
+It is designed to provide the workflow of making an electronic referral.